-HP Blackbird 002 now Available with New Intel Quad Core Technology
+HP Blackbird 002 with new Intel Quad Core Tech

 PALO ALTO, Calif., Jan.
 15, 2008 - HP today announced the immediate availability of HP Blackbird 002 alpha, a special edition version of its flagship gaming system with the new Intel® Core™2 Extreme QX9650 quad core processor.